GalychMaks/vibesort/README.md

 - `-p, --path`: Path to folder containing audio files (default: "data/audio/")
 - `-n, --num_clusters`: Number of playlists to generate (default: 3)
-- `-o, --output`: Output file name for the generated playlists (default: "playlists_v2.json" for deep method, "playlists_v1.json" for algo method)
+- `-o, --output`: Output file name for the generated playlists (optional, if not provided playlists will only be returned)
 - `--method`: Clustering method to use: 'deep' (default) or 'algo'
 - `--model`: MERT model to use with the deep method (default: "MERT-v1-95M")